dbosak01/reporter/README.md

 provide tabular reporting in HTML.
 The current version supports TXT, RTF, and PDF output types.

+The **rptr** package is distributed under a [Creative Commons non-commercial license](https://creativecommons.org/licenses/by-nc/4.0).
+It is available for personal and organizational use, but cannot be used to create a commercial product without permission of the license holder.

 ## Key Features

 The **rptr** package contains the following key features: